The Case for Giving Internationally

 Poverty exists in all countries, and the lives of poor people are difficult no matter where they live.
 But the neediest live in the developing world, at a scale and level of poverty that is hard to imagine.
 They have no social safety nets, no access to services that are readily available to the poor in wealthy countries.

-But here’s the reality: Less than 5 percent of American donation dollars went to international causes, and an even smaller fraction was allocated for effective anti-poverty relief.
-Unfortunately, this means that the majority of American charitable dollars never reaches the people in the developing world, those who need our help the most.
+But here’s the reality: only 7 percent of American donation dollars went to international causes, and an even smaller fraction was allocated for effective anti-poverty relief.
+Unfortunately, this means that the majority of American charitable dollars never reach the people in the developing world, those who need our help the most.

 Even if you don’t want to devote all your giving to international causes, any increase will help.
 You can help by increasing the portion of your own giving that goes to international causes, and by supporting the efforts of organizations such as The Life You Can Save that work to raise awareness of the need to reduce poverty and suffering worldwide.

 Your charitable donation goes a long way in the developing world, where services and goods are typically much more cost effective than they are in the developed world.
 The median cost of just one emergency room visit for common causes in the United States is $1,223 (Caldwell et al 2013).
 In the developing world, however, $100 can cover the costs of high-quality healthcare to three patients at a hospital in rural Nepal.
-Likewise, that same $100 given to an effective charity can deworm 992 children or protect 500 people from iodine deficiency for the rest of their lives.
+Likewise, that same $100 given to an effective charity can protect 1000 people from iodine deficiency disorders such as debilitating brain damage.
 The bottom line: your money goes further overseas.

 By shifting more of your giving toward reducing poverty and improving health in developing countries, you’ll accomplish more with every donation.
 And your gifts will make a tangible difference to the people who need it most.
 Use The Life You Can Save’s Impact Calculator to explore how much good different charities can accomplish with a given amount.